 If you or someone you know is experiencing physical abuse, sexual assault, financial abuse, emotional abuse or social isolation, you can get help from the organisations listed below:

-Domestic Violence and Aboriginal Family Violence Gateway Service provides direct telephone services including counselling to people who have experienced domestic or family violence or abuse.
+Domestic Violence Crisis Line provides direct telephone services including counseling to people who have experienced domestic or family violence or abuse.
 This service will provide emergency accommodation for women with or without children escaping domestic or family violence, and referral to regional services for ongoing support and accommodation.
 The service provides referral and crisis response to all people subjected to or concerned with domestic violence.

 After hours and emergency telephone: 1800 800 098